Key Takeaways

 What Does a Hornet Look Like?

-They range between 1 to 2 inches in length, with some species, like the Asian giant hornet, growing even larger.
-Their size makes them one of the most intimidating stinging insects.Color and Appearance
+Size: Hornets are larger than most wasps, measuring 1 to 2 inches in length, with some species like the Asian giant hornet, growing even bigger.

 Hornets are a type of wasp, distinguished by their larger size, aggressive behavior, and potent sting.
 They belong to the genus Vespa and are social insects that live in colonies.
 Hornets construct large, papery nests in various locations, such as trees, attics, and shrubs.
 Found in regions across North America, Europe, and Asia, these insects play an essential role in ecosystems but can become dangerous if provoked or disturbed.Are Hornets Bigger or Smaller Than Wasps?